SuperMoney logo

 Improvements in the production quality of cars also made it possible for buyers to finance their vehicles for multiple years.
 Previously, lenders were concerned about offering loans with terms longer than a year because they feared borrowers would stop making payments when they had to start paying for auto repairs.

 Today, the automotive finance industry isn’t dominated by one company.
-Dealers use credit aggregations systems that allow them to send standardized credit applications to multiple finance sources.
+Dealers use credit aggregation systems that allow them to send standardized credit applications to multiple finance sources.
 In 2022, banks and credit unions own 54% of the market share.
 Auto finance companies, a new type of lender that didn’t exist until relatively recently, are already close to 13% market share.
 Captive lenders, on the other hand, have seen their market share drop, but they still own nearly 23% of auto loan balances.

 The future of the auto finance industry